NMRPy/nmrpy/docs/source/installation.rst

 context and executed by the Python interpreter, it will often need to be used interactively.
 We suggest two ways to do this:

-Ipython
+IPython
 -------

-Ipython is an interactive Python shell with some useful functionalities like tab-completion.
+IPython is an interactive Python shell with some useful functionalities like tab-completion.
 This has been installed by default with NMRPy and can be launched from the command line with: ::